A structural study of hcp and liquid iron under shock compression up to 275 GPa: Discussion

 The depression in the melting point over pure material can be estimated, assuming an ideal mixing model and thermodynamic equilibrium between pure solid and liquid with impurities.
 It is given by \cite{Anderson1997}

 Here, $\chi_{s}$ is the mole fraction of impurities, $R$ is the gas constant, $T^{*}$ is the melt temperature of the pure material, and $T$ is the melt temperature in the presence of impurities.
-For the same level of impurity, a smaller latent heat will result in a larger drop in the melting temperature.
-It is estimated that the liquid outer core contains approximately $2.7 - 11.5\%$ light impurities by weight \cite{Hirose2021}.
-The melting temperature at the inner core boundary (ICB; P = 330 GPa) using the melt curve in Ref.~\cite{Kraus2022} is approximately $6220$ K. Using the estimate of the latent heat in this study, the temperature of outer core side of ICB is constrained to a range of \textcolor{black}{$3600 - 5650$} K. We note that the upper bound of this range is more accurate than the lower bound as Eqn.~\ref{eq:Tm} holds better for dilute solutions, i.e., small $\chi_{s}$.
+For the same impurity level, a smaller latent heat will result in a larger drop in the melting temperature.
+The liquid outer core is estimated to contain approximately $2.7 - 11.5\%$ light impurities by weight \cite{Hirose2021}.
+The melting temperature at the inner core boundary (ICB; P = 330 GPa) using the melt curve in Ref.~\cite{Kraus2022} is approximately $6220$ K. Using the estimate of the latent heat in this study, the temperature of outer core side of ICB is constrained to a range of $3850 - 5650$ K. We note that the upper bound of this range is more accurate than the lower bound as Eqn.~\ref{eq:Tm} holds better for dilute solutions, i.e., small $\chi_{s}$.